didier47/donavida/README.md

 mkvirtualenv <name_you_desire>
 ```

-after that, install the packages on requirements.txt to make sure you have everything
+after that, install the packages in requirements.txt to make sure you have everything needed

 ```
 pip install -r requirements.txt